 The principle that government must maintain an attitude of neutrality toward religion.
-Many view separation of church and state as required by the First Amendment.
+Many view separation of church and state as required by the First Amendment (see also First Amendment).
 The First Amendment not only allows citizens the freedom to practice any religion of their choice, but also prevents the government from officially recognizing or favoring any religion.